better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 ## project
 A [project][pr] consists of source code, issues, and proposed changesets.
 It carries a unique, shareable [Radicle ID](Radicle ID).
-A [project][pr] also includes the identities of all its [maintainers](maintainers) The entirety of the [project][pr] data and metadata, including social artifacts such as comments, are stored within the [project][pr]'s [repository][re]. [project][pr]s are the principle unit of replication.
+A [project][pr] also includes the identities of all its [maintainers](maintainers).
+The entirety of the [project][pr] data and metadata, including social artifacts such as comments, are stored within the [project][pr]'s [repository][re]. [project][pr]s are the principle unit of replication.